 Do you want to try and get your program sponsored by one organisation in one go or do you plan on having several sponsors to fund specific items or areas?

 You don’t have to stick with getting one sponsor for all your needs, but you should consider the sponsorship mix: different organisations just don’t mix well.

 E.g. Approaching a toy company when you have an alcohol brand sponsoring your program already is probably going to waste your time.

 Whatever the case may be, knowing how many sponsors you need and what they will be sponsoring is an important step to getting your strategy in place.

 Organisations want to know what they get out of sponsoring your program.
 Will you be offering them increased exposure in that new market they have been eyeing?
 An increased social presence on Twitter or Facebook?
 Increased brand recall when associated to a specific product type?

+It is not only about how to attract sponsors to your program, but also about how beneficial the sponsorship will be for your sponsors?
 Often, this is where most sponsorship seekers fail to do adequate research.
 If you can figure out that “Engineering Supplies” (fictitious company) is interested in opening a new branch in your hometown and their company could benefit from increased exposure through your program because you offer XYZ, you have a much better chance of securing sponsorship through them than if you approached them blind and neither of you knew that you could help each other.

 Document your strategy